syedshahlal/End_to_end_ML_Project/README.md

 docker run -p 5000:5000 -e PORT=5000 b3bb833287a8
 ```

-To check running container in docker
+To check the running container in the docker
 ```
 docker ps
 ```

-To stop docker container
+To stop the docker container
 ```
 docker stop <container_id>
 ```